Reid Robison: Career and research

 In 2012, Robison and computational biologist Kai Wang co-founded Tute Genomics, a personalized medicine software company which sought to increase practice of genomic medicine.
 In 2016, Tute Genomics was acquired by PierianDx.
 Robison currently sits on the board of directors.
 Robison is recognized for speeding up genomic data transfer and analysis through the use of Google Fiber.

 Later, Robison and a colleague co-founded Cedar Psychiatry, a network of outpatient mental health clinics offering ketamine therapy, transcranial magnetic stimulation (TMS), medication management, and psychotherapy, and Cedar Clinical Research in 2018.
 At Cedar Clinical Research, Robison led the Utah site for the pivotal IV ketamine study of treatment-resistant depression by Janssen, leading up to the company’s FDA-approval of Spravato (esketamine) via breakthrough therapy designation in 2019.

 After the companies were acquired in 2020, by Novamind, a Canadian company endeavoring to bring psychedelic medicine into the mental health field, Robison was appointed as the Chief Medical Officer.
 Upon the acquisition of Novamind by Numinus, another Canadian-based company with expertise in psychedelic medicine, Robison became the Chief Clinical Officer of Numinus.
 In this role, Robison continues to oversee the ketamine therapy practice at Cedar Psychiatry for treating depression, PTSD, eating disorders, OCD and other mental health conditions.

 Robison also continues in his as Medical Director of Center for Change, an eating disorder treatment center in Utah.

+Robison also co-founded Inner Space Research, a psychiatry-focused clinical research center in Orem, Utah, where he serves as Chief Medical Officer.